I had first heard of Taichung from a girl I met while I was traveling in Greece, who had taught English there for two years.

 At this point I recommend you take another Uber as you’ve gotten a bit outside the city center and you’ll want to head back to the middle of the city.

-The next place I recommend including on your Taichung itinerary is the fascinating open-air CMP Block Museum of Arts, which has rotating, frequently changing exhibits that you can interact with (and of course, photograph yourself with).
+The next place I recommend including on your Taichung itinerary is the fascinating open-air CMP Block Museum of Arts!
+It has rotating, frequently changing exhibits that you can interact with (and of course, photograph yourself with).

-When I was there, there was an installation that included planets whose lights changed colors and beds you could sit on and pose with (this would never fly in NYC – the beds would be riddled with bedbugs by the end of day 1)
+When I was there, there was an installation that included planets whose lights changed colors and beds you could sit on and pose with… This would never fly in NYC – the beds would be riddled with bedbugs by the end of day one.

-If you’re in the mood for a snack and a selfie, the beloved ice cream shop I’m Talato is not far away, so pop in and join the queue of Instagrammers.
+If you’re in the mood for a snack and a selfie, the beloved ice cream shop I’m Talato is not far away, so pop in and join the queue!

 If you’re really brave, you could always go for the stinky tofu!